Goop101/goindex/README.md

 Example - ["root": "0AG1OSyxjvYcLUk9PVA"]
 - but if you want to use "My Drive" then simply write "root".
 Example - ["root": "root"]
+- Each time you make a commit to a file its HASH changes, so to access the new file you have to specify the hash

 ## Host src file in your own github repo